lzzmm/lzzmm/README.md

 - 🌱 I’m currently learning OpenCV, DeepLearning, STM32, Digital/Analog Circuit, web ...

 This line was written in the github codespaces.
-It's so cool!
+That's so cool!

 <!--
 - 🔭 I’m currently working on ...